Long Island Workers’ Compensation Lawyer

 Knowing what steps to take and what your responsibilities are can make obtaining your workers’ compensation benefits a much smoother process.
 When you are injured on the job, you are expected to follow the basic steps below:

-• Contact a Long Island workers’ compensation attorney.
+- Contact a workers’ compensation attorney in Long Island.
 We can review your case, ensure you have all the evidence and documents you need, and walk you through the claims process.
 We can also inform you of any additional benefits or claims you may qualify for.

-• Return to work as soon as the doctor okays you to do so.
-If you feel your doctor or employer is rushing you back before your body is ready, bring your concerns to your attorney.
+- Return to work as soon as the doctor okays you to do so.
+If you feel your doctor or employer is rushing you back before your body is ready, bring your concerns to your Long Island worker’s comp attorney.

 Consulting With a Long Island Workers’ Compensation Attorney